OCCJ Staff

 Programs Director

-Cara Golden (she, her, hers) joined serves as Programs Director at OCCJ.
+Cara Golden (She/Her) serves as Programs Director at OCCJ.
 She is passionate about engaging with community partners, youth, volunteers, and participants and driven by the urgent need to eradicate oppression and bigotry from society.
 Her eagerness to engage with local communities and broaden cultural awareness is reflected in the relationships she has built with the Native American community on the Wind River Indian Reservation in Wyoming.

 Cara comes to OCCJ with a background in anthropology, English as a Second Language education and nonprofit organizations.
 Prior to her current role, she served in communications at the Southern Poverty Law Center in Montgomery, Alabama.